Incoherent transport in a classical spin liquid: Introduction

 Understanding the transport properties of materials is a major theme of condensed matter physics.
 Historically, the Drude model of electrical conduction heralded the beginning of condensed matter physics at the turn of the last century~\cite{Drude1900a,Drude1900b}.
 The Drude model foreshadowed the modern kinetic theory~\cite{Lifshitz1981}, a powerful formalism for analyzing transport phenomena in materials~\cite{Ziman1960,Abrikosov1988}.
 What pillars the kinetic theory is the notion of \emph{elementary excitations} --- The elementary excitations are the carriers of the conserved quantities such as energy, charge, or spin, and their scattering processes determine the transport properties of these conserved quantities in materials.

 While a highly successful theoretical framework, the kinetic theory is silent about the transport phenomena in systems \emph{without coherent elementary excitations}~\cite{Mukerjee2006,Shekhter2009,Lindner2010,Hartnoll2011,Wolfle2011,Xu2013,Syzranov2012,Mahajan2013,Hartnoll2014,Limtragool2015,Hartnoll2015,Werman2017}.
 In the context of frustrated magnetism, a prominent example is the classical spin liquid hosted by the spin-$S$ pyrochlore Heisenberg antiferromagnet in the limit $S\to\infty$~\cite{Moessner1998a,Moessner1998b,Canals2001,Isakov2004,Henley2005,Conlon2009}.
 The classical spin liquid phase appears in the temperature regime $k_BT/(JS^2)\lessapprox 1$, where $J$ is the exchange constant~\footnote{To make the classical limit $S\to\infty$ meaningful, we must scale the energy $E$ with $JS^2$ and time $t$ with $\hbar/JS$.
 Mathematically, we are taking the limit $S\to\infty$ whilst keeping $E/(JS^2)$ and $JSt/\hbar$ fixed.}.
 It is characterized by a diverging spin correlation length $\xi\propto \sqrt{JS^2/(k_BT)}$~\cite{Canals2001,Isakov2004,Henley2005} in the low temperature limit and a ``Planckian" spin correlation time $\tau \propto \hbar S/(k_BT)$~\cite{Moessner1998a,Moessner1998b,Conlon2009}.
-Crucially, the classical spin liquid does \emph{not} support magnons or paramagnons in that the system is neither magnetically ordered nor proximate to any magnetically ordered state.
-Its dynamic spin structure factor possesses no sharp features that are indicative of coherent elementary excitations~\cite{Conlon2009}.
+Crucially, the classical spin liquid does \emph{not} support magnons or paramagnons.
+Its dynamic spin structure factor possesses no sharp features that would be indicative of coherent elementary excitations~\cite{Conlon2009}.
 As a result, the transport phenomena in this system falls outside of the purview of the ordinary kinetic theory.